srinidhiprabhu96/crypto/README.md

 Run "python main.py" to see the results.

+It uses genetic algorithms to find a good SBox.